Isabella Pappas: Career

-Upon moving to London at 11, Pappas made her debut in the 2014 production of The Nether at the Royal Court Theatre in the role of Iris.
+Upon moving to the city at 11 years old, Pappas made her London stage debut in the 2014 production of The Nether at the Royal Court Theatre in the role of Iris, which she shared with Zoe Brough.
 The production moved to the Duke of York's Theatre on the West End in 2015.
+Pappas, Brough, Jaime Adler, and Perdita Hibbins were jointly nominated for Best Supporting Actress at the 2015 Laurence Olivier Awards for their performances.

 Pappas then starred as the titular Annie! on the show's 2015 tour around the UK.
 She made her television debut as Sarah Waingrow in the 2016 ITV crime drama miniseries Paranoid.
 She played Nina in the Stockwell Playhouse production of In the Heights in 2017.
 This was followed in 2018 by roles in 13 at Porthcurno's Minack Theatre, the Theatre Royal Stratford East's Terror at The Sweetshop, and Bring It On: The Musical at Southwark Playhouse.

 For her performance as Cassidy Kramer-Lafayette in the 2019 run of the play Appropriate at the Donmar Warehouse, Pappas was nominated for the WhatsOnStage Award for Best Supporting Actress in a Play.
 She returned to television with guest appearances in the CBBC musical Almost Never in 2019 and the Channel 4 comedy-drama Home in 2020.

 Pappas landed her first main television role as Charlotte Walsh, the daughter of Keeley Hawes' titular character, in the 2021 ITV comedy-drama Finding Alice.

-She was then cast a Disney pilot (working titles included Amy from Amarillo and Meet the Mayhems), which became The Villains of Valley View and premiered in 2022 on Disney Channel and Disney+.
-Pappas has an upcoming role in the film Beach Boys.
+She was then cast in a Disney pilot (working titles included Amy from Amarillo and Meet the Mayhems), which became The Villains of Valley View and premiered in 2022 on Disney Channel and Disney+.